 The following is an example of an Unidentified Driving Log that must be accepted or rejected.

-Unassigning Unidentified Driving Trips
+Unassigning Unidentified Driving

-Tap the Unassign button.
+Once an annotation is entered, tap the Unassign button.
 This button is only available on events that were previously flagged as unassigned.